rahul4732saini/atmolib/README.md

 ## Basic Usage

-This guide provides the basic usage of the atmolib package and highlights some of the generally used methods.
+This guide provides the basic usage of the package and highlights some of the generally used methods.
 All the methods in the package are designed to be used with minimal arguments with default arguments primarily specified in all of them.

 - `Weather` class usage: